 On the other hand, a composite white filling may leave your tooth with a marginally greater risk of fracturing, compared to a tooth restored with an amalgam filling.
 A very small proportion of patients may also need a tooth which has been restored with a white filling, to undergo root canal therapy.

-What type of fillings should I opt for?
+What type of tooth fillings should I opt for?

 If you’re looking for a more natural looking alternative to amalgam or gold fillings were all that were used in the past for fillings in back teeth, dental health professionals frequently use tooth-coloured porcelain or composite materials that are strong and extremely wear resistant.
 The Apple Dental team can even replace your old amalgam fillings and replace them with natural looking tooth coloured fillings.